 Water birth provides your newborn with an environment similar to the amniotic sac.
 This may ease the stress of birth while increasing your baby's sense of security.

 Physicians for Women offers this choice to healthy women with uncomplicated pregnancies.
-Generally, to have this option, you'll need to give birth 37 weeks-41 weeks of gestation.
+Generally, to have this option, you'll need to give birth at 37 weeks to 41 weeks of gestation.

 Your delivery team fully discusses the benefits and potential risks of this form of childbirth so you can make the most informed decision — and one that's right for you.